-NordVPN is P2P-friendly and has a ‘zero logs’ policy, although there is a slight question mark over the latter, because it isn’t clear what happens in terms of session logging.
+NordVPN is P2P-friendly and has a ‘zero logs’ policy to ensure your privacy.
 As to performance, this VPN is above-average in that department, which is always a definite boon.

-There's a free 3-day trial (but it's tucked away here), and aside from the monthly subscription, the service is rather affordable, offering three plans with a 30-day money-back guarantee.
-The best value-for-money option is the 2-year plan.
+There's a free 3-day trial, and aside from the monthly subscription, the service is rather affordable, offering four plans with a 30-day money-back guarantee.
+The best value-for-money option is the 3-year plan.
 The packages available are:

 Best VPN for torrents